Did you know?

 Cone-shaped umbrella shell

-You can mistake the shells for an egg mass, but these are sea slugs with a large external shell that remains to protect the gill plumes.
+The shells can be mistaken for an egg mass, but these are sea slugs with a large external shell that remains to protect the gill plumes.

 Habitat